Kim Kardashian And Kanye West Share A Romantic Date Night Amid Divorce Rumors

 — Central Dash Brasil (@CentralDash) March 27, 2017

 According to E!
-News Kim Kardashian and Kanye West’s Saturday night date was spent at the Providence restaurant in Los Angeles.
+News, Kim Kardashian and Kanye West’s Saturday night date was spent at the Providence restaurant in Los Angeles.
 Kim and Kanye dined at the upscale eatery for about three hours together.
 They were seated side by side at a very private table.
 It was reported that Kim and Kanye had reservations at the restaurant and ended up getting to spend some quality time as the only diners inside a private room at the restaurant.

 “Kim and Kanye were seated in a private room with several other tables, but the room was reserved just for the two of them,” a source shared with E!
 News.

 “They sat on the same side of the table and talked very quietly.
 The room was dimly lit and romantic.
 They ordered the tasting menu, which included specialties like spiny lobster with black truffle and brown butter.
 At the end of the meal, the restaurant gave them little gift bags with muffins to take home.”

 It’s no secret that Kim Kardashian and Kanye West have been going through some struggles recently.
 With Kim still struggling to overcome the trauma of her Paris robbery just six months ago and Kanye’s mental health breakdown that happened right after, this may be the most difficult time for them.
 There is still no indication that the Kim and Kanye divorce rumors have any truth to them.